dtjv/dtjv.github.io/content/posts/a-design-concept-for-a-travel-website.md

 I added a proper footer that provides a simple and clear directory to site content and Travel Salem's company information.
-The directory proved simple enough to include it as the single menu for mobile devices - and it vertically scrolls.
+The directory proved simple enough to include it as the only menu choice for mobile devices - and it vertically scrolls.

 ## Final Thought